- When to mention Microsoft Office skills on your resume

 Microsoft Office (Word, Excel, Access) – Advanced

-Hiring managers want to see examples of how you’ve successfully utilized MS Office software in the workplace.
-The experience section of your resume is the perfect place to explain how you’ve applied your Microsoft Office skills in previous positions.
+Use the experience section of your resume to explain how you’ve applied your Microsoft Office skills in previous positions.

 “Improved project management charts using Excel functions including SUM, COUNTA, COUNTIF”